com4/wd-rs/README.md

 fossil uv sync
 ```

-Finally the download page is updated by modifying the `release` variable in download.js, adding the new version information and removing stale entries.
+Finally, the download page is updated by modifying the `release` variable in download.js, adding the new version information and removing stale entries.

 ```bash
 fossil uv edit download.js